Glatrix/MonoPipeSharp/README.md

 Credit to Dark Byte, and Cheat Engine for the MonoDataCollector dlls.

+Wanna Collaborate or have questions? add me on Discord: Glatriix#8936

 (You must have Cheat Engine installed for this program to work :P)

 This project is a work in progress.
 Feel free to make a pull request if you have anything to add.